Undergraduate & Graduate

 * Consult the scoring rubric for more information on how proposals will be evaluated according to these criteria.

-e.
-Resume/Curriculum Vitae – One-page For team proposals please submit a resume/CV for each team member.
+• Resume/Curriculum Vitae – One-page (maximum) resume/CV is required.
+(Submissions over page maximum will be rejected.)
+For team or collaborative proposals, please submit a one-page resume/CV for each team member.

-f.
-Student Transcript – Official is preferred; however, unofficial is acceptable if availability at the time of submission is a problem.
+• Student Transcript – Official is preferred; however, unofficial is acceptable if availability at the time of submission is a problem.
+Transcript must show current course enrollments.
+Degree audits are not acceptable in lieu of transcript.
+Please do not upload encrypted files.

 About this award